shakilmith/documentaion/blog/freemarker/if-directive/index.md

 ## Create a Template File

-In order to resolve the mapping path, let's create a template file and it's name must be product.ftlh.
+In order to resolve the mapping path, let's create a template file in the templates folder and it's name must be product.ftlh.

-product.ftlh
+**product.ftlh**

 ```
 <!DOCTYPE html>